 3. Evaluation of pre-workout and recovery formulations on body composition and performance after a 6-week high-intensity training program

 - Published on: November 2, 2022

 - Abstract: This research evaluates the chronic effects of pre- and post-workout supplementation on body composition and strength, and to understand sex-specific responses.
 The supplementation group resulted in a significant increase in 1RM leg press compared to the control group.

 Frequently Asked Questions

 In conclusion, fueling your fitness journey with proper pre and post-workout nutrition is essential for achieving optimal results.
-By providing your body with the right nutrients before exercise, you can boost energy levels and enhance performance.
+You can boost energy levels and enhance performance by giving your body the right nutrients before exercise.
 Hydrating adequately before a workout also ensures proper muscle function and prevents fatigue.
-After your workout, replenishing your body with the right combination of protein, carbohydrates, and fluids helps promote muscle recovery and growth.
+After your workout, replenishing your body with the right protein, carbohydrates, and fluids helps promote muscle recovery and growth.
 Think of your body as a high-performance sports car that requires premium fuel to function at its best.
 Give it the nutrition it needs, and watch yourself reach new heights in your fitness goals!